sohobloo/react-native-modal-dropdown/README.md

 ## Next version

-Inspired by [d-a-n/react-native-modal-picker](https://github.com/d-a-n/react-native-modal-picker/), I'd like to add the featur to make this component as a wrapper too.
+Inspired by [d-a-n/react-native-modal-picker](https://github.com/d-a-n/react-native-modal-picker/), I'd like to add the feature to make this component as a wrapper too.